 Admittedly, it was not the worst year for suicide attacks on record – 2007 was.
 That year, according to the Chicago Project on Security and Terrorism, some 20,400 people were killed or injured in suicide attacks.
 But in 2007 the vast majority of these were in Iraq and Afghanistan and suicide bombs were recorded in just 12 countries.

-By contrast, in 2015 places previously untouched by suicide attacks were hit.
+By contrast, in 2015 – for instance – places previously untouched by suicide attacks were hit.
 Chad was targeted for the first time (459 civilians killed or wounded), as was Cameroon (431).
 And Nigeria’s civilian death and injury rate (which, at 2,062, was the highest from suicide bombings) was 14 times that of 2011.

 What is clear is that the people suffering most are Muslims.
 Most of the 21 countries hit were majority Muslim, and most of the perpetrators were doing so in the name of Islam.
 So while the use of suicide bombing may have roots in nationalist agendas, today it is more often the use of Salafi-Jihadi (believers in an ultra-conservative political-religious strand of Islam that emphasise the importance of military struggle) groups.

 There are no easy fixes.
-Last year, when Mozambique declared itself free of landmines, you saw the remarkable result of a coalition of states and charities at work.
+When Mozambique declared itself free of landmines, you saw the remarkable result of a coalition of states and charities at work.
 But improvised explosive devices which are triggered by the user are not prohibited under the Mine Ban Treaty.

 There are no legitimate suicide vest factories that can be shut down by governments.
 The materials used in suicide bombs often have additional, legitimate uses – such as fertiliser – so it is often impractical to ban the precursor explosive materials that make up suicide vests.